 - Cambridge City Council; Safer Communities Section

 - Aldwyck Housing Association

-- HOST (Crick House, Aston House, Bragg House)
+- Host (Crick House, Aston House, Bragg House)

-- RAILYARD (Stephenson House, Telford House, Brunei)
+- Railyard (Stephenson House, Telford House, Brunel)

 - Anglia Ruskin University (ARU)

-- Hyline Security
+- Hyline Security (carry out patrols on the estate)

 - Bidwell’s Facilities Team